-In FY15 and FY16, the City refunded previously issued bonds.
-Much like refinancing a home, this is an opportunity to pay the remaining balance of the loans off at a lower interest rate.
-The City's refunding efforts in FY15 saved the City over \$1.6 million in interest payments over the fifteen years of debt service.
-The refunding opportunity in FY16 was twofold.
-First, the City saved \$850,000 in interest payments over the next 15 years.
-Just as important, the MSBA was able to reduce its reimbursement payments due to the City over the next four year, by \$1.2 million.
-The decision to move forward with the refunding effort is a testament to the relationship between the City and the MSBA, and with the hope that savings afforded to the MSBA will be reinvested in Springfield.
+The City is again looking at refunding previously issued bonds in FY17.
+In FY15 and FY16, the City capitalized on a refunding opportunity to pay the remaining balance of loans off at a lower interest rate; saving the City over \$2.5 million in interest payments over the fifteen years of debt service.
+Additionally, this refunding saved MSBA \$1.2 million in Qualified School Construction Bond (QSCB) payments that would be due to the City over the next four years.
 By refunding bonds and thereby lowering the City's interest rate, the City's debt capacity increases enabling more debt to be issued.

 Previous years' efforts to restructure debt have increased our capacity for future debt issuances and prevented dramatic increases in future debt payments.
 One of the established benchmarks reviewed by the municipal bond industry is debt retirement, which is the percent of debt to be paid off within ten years.
-Industry standard is between 65% and 100%, currently, Springfield's debt retirement number is 81.9%.
-This declining debt schedule and rapid repayment of principal indicates that the City is committed to repaying its debt.
+Industry standard is between 65% and 100%, currently, Springfield's debt retirement number is 82%.
+A declining debt schedule and rapid repayment of principal indicates that the City is committed to repaying its debt quickly and efficiently.

 Annually, the City publishes a Capital Improvement Plan (CIP), which provides a detailed view of the capital needs within the City of Springfield.
 This comprehensive capital plan includes roads, sidewalks, parks, land, buildings, equipment, fleet and other capital asset needs which will serve as a singular basis for capital funding decisions in future years.
-The Fiscal Year 2016-2020 Capital Improvement Plan (CIP) indicates there is over \$798.4 million in capital needs in the City.
-The Fiscal Year 2017-2021 Capital Improvement Plan process is underway.
+The Fiscal Year 2017-2021 Capital Improvement Plan (CIP) indicates there is over \$855.3 million in capital needs in the City.
+The Fiscal Year 2018-2022 Capital Improvement Plan process is currently underway.

 As often as possible, the City takes advantage of the MSBA's Accelerated Repair Program initiative.
 This innovative competitive grant program represents a unique opportunity for the City.
 The main goals of the Accelerated Repair Program are to improve learning environments for children and teachers, reduce energy usage and generate cost savings for the City.
-To date, the City has been invited to take part in this program and has repaired and/or replaced roofs, windows, and doors in seven schools.
-In FY16, work will be done on the Daniel B Brunton School, Mary M. Walsh School, Springfield Public Day High School, and STEM Middle Academy.
+To date, the City has been invited to take part in this program and has repaired and/or replaced roofs, windows, and doors in ten schools.
+Work is currently underway on the Daniel B. Brunton School, Mary M. Walsh School, Springfield Public Day High School, and STEM Middle Academy.
+The City is currently discussing an additional six schools for the replacement of roofs, windows, and doors to be decided upon in February 2017.
 The collaboration between the City and MSBA results in high reimbursement levels, a major reason for the high percentage of school related debt.

 The City has continued to pursue assistance from FEMA, MEMA, Federal Highway Administration (FHwA), HUD, and MSBA for the costs related to disaster recovery and resiliency efforts.
 Springfield has issued Bond Anticipation Notes (BANs) to address the Department of Revenue (DOR) requirement to extinguish the deficits; and we continue to seek reimbursement from these agencies.
-In the meantime, the City continues to monitor its cash flow and process timely payments.
+In the interim, the City continues to monitor its cash flow and process payments in a timely manner.